 The business case often includes first cost evaluations and discussing the sites available for the project.
-This phase is particularly important in terms of sustainability, for example if it would benefit for a building to undergo refurbishment rather than be built new.
+This phase is particularly important in terms of sustainability, for example, if it would benefit a building to undergo refurbishment rather than be built new.

 An example of a new refurbishment boom are first-tier cities in China.

-There is no more land being released for development, driving the industry towards refurbishment of old building instead.
+There is no more land being released for development, driving the industry towards the refurbishment of older buildings instead.

 Factors influencing this can be aspects like budget, local planning policies and building context.

 Initial considerations of all team members for the projects are being considered, to create the best work force possible.